merrittlj/brawlhalla-bot/README.md

 This was originally developed with the intent of personal use and for learning purposes.
 This is not harmful in any way.
 No responsibility is taken for any damages that may be caused as a result of this.

 ## Description/How
-This is a automation bot for Brawlhalla free-for-all matches.
+This is a automation bot for Brawlhalla custom games and free-for-all matches.
 It works through tracking pixels on the screen and monitoring the game states through this, responding accordingly with the appropriate actions.
 No memory modification is used here, or anything else cheat-related.
 This bot simply finds pixels on the screen, and presses keyboard inputs accordingly through pyautogui.
 If you are paranoid, you can disable EAC within the Steam game launch options by adding `-noeac`.

 Technically, this bot is based on a ~~bug~~ feature where leaving a match will replace you with the game's own bot.
 If you rejoin the match and do not input any buttons, this bot will stay, yet you will be rewarded at the end of the match.
 While this may sound simple in theory, accounting for stability, varying matchmaking times, lag, and efficiency disallows any approach that may be simpler in code than this.